Out with the Bath Water

 Now there are layers here.
 So many.
 But there are a few I don't want us to miss.
 You ready?

-1. Just because you don't get to know how it ends, doesn't mean it doesn't end well.
+Just because you don't get to know how it ends, doesn't mean it doesn't end well.

 🗣️🗣️🎙️🎙️ALL BECAUSE SHE WAS JUST TAKING A BATH

-But here's the beauty from the ashes...
-Bathsheba serves as a beacon of hope for us.
-That, we don't need to ksee or have a sign to know God is going to work it all out.
-When I think back over my life, I recognize in the midst of my most agonizing moments, God was building something in me.
-Or He was breaking someting from me.
-In either case, He was preparing a better scenario for those to come after me.
-Ican see in my own child, just how much He has broken in me to prepare a better future for her.
+When I think back over my own life, I recognize in the midst of my most agonizing moments, God was building something in me.
+Or He was breaking something away from me.
+In either case, He was preparing a better tomorrow for those to come after me.
+I can see in my own child, just how much He has broken in me to prepare a better future for her.

 Bathsheba didn't just prepare a better future for her bloodline, she created a better etenity for us all.
 Just because she didn't know that, does not make it any more true.